• Skip to primary navigation

 The right theme will also take into account the kind of layout that will be most intuitive to you and your readers.
 Will you be a heavily image-focused blogger?
 Are you more comfortable writing lots of articles or in creating video content?
 The right theme will let you customize your site to fit your blogging style.

 Keep in mind that some themes might not look as nice when viewed from a different device.
 Check that your theme is responsive before installing/purchasing.
-We recommend looking through both the WordPress available themes and custom sites like themeforest to find the best option for you.
-We personally use the Braxton theme (which is already a mobile-responsive theme) and have been extremely happy with it.

 Step 5: Install Plugins

 Plugins are what make WordPress so fantastic — consider them mini apps for your website.
-WordPress offers its own plugin and widget marketplace, so search thoroughly.
+Wordpress offers its own plugin and widget marketplace, so search thoroughly.
 Make sure you get:

 • Akismet: A spam blocker that will keep bot commenters from bothering you and your readers.